gdsakelaris/MMA-Card-Game/MMA Card Game Rules.md

-# OCTAGON WARRIORS - MMA Card Game Rules
+# MMA WARRIORS - MMA Card Game Rules

 ## Game Overview

-Octagon Warriors is a 1v1 MMA-themed card game where players build decks of fighters and techniques to defeat their opponent.
+MMA Warriors is a 1v1 MMA-themed card game where players build decks of fighters and techniques to defeat their opponent.
 Players manage energy, deploy fighters, and use striking, grappling, and submission techniques in strategic combat.

 ---